Getting started at NAU

 - I-94 (available for download after you enter the United States)

 The JacksCard is your official NAU student ID.
 It has many uses including campus dining, at the library, and riding the campus bus.
 Thus, it is important to have your card available for use as soon as possible.
-Submit your photo according to the guidelines below and your card will be available for pickup at international student orientation.
-Students with an iPhone 6s or later have the option of receiving a digital JacksCard.
+Submit your photo according to the guidelines below and your digital JacksCard will be available via the NAUgo app prior to your arrival to campus.

 Adding a Digital JacksCard to Apple Devices